-Interns on the HRSA Child and Family Track will have a rotation providing assessment and psychotherapy for the children and adolescents in our Families in Recovery: Support and Therapy for Youth service.
-These are kids whose parents are enrolled in substance use disorders treatment at Outpatient Behavioral Health Services or in primary care.
-Parents may receive treatment with the Opioid Medication-Assisted Treatment or the non-opiate Substance Use Disorders team, and many parents are engaged in treatment with the Women and Family Services team.
+Interns on the HRSA Child and Family Track will have a rotation providing assessment and psychotherapy for the children and adolescents in our Family Oriented Recovery Growth and Empowerment (FORGE) service.
+These are kids whose parents are enrolled in substance use disorders treatment at OBHS or in primary care.
+Parents may receive treatment with the Opioid Medication Assisted Treatment or the non-opiate Substance Use Disorders team, and many parents are engaged in treatment with the Women and Family Services team.
 Interns and supervisors will provide behavioral and parent management therapy, as well as child and family skills training for younger children.
 Teenagers will be provided with individual or family psychotherapy as is appropriate for the clinical presentation.
 Trauma-focused cognitive behavioral therapy, as well as other evidence-based and empirically supported treatments, will be taught and practiced by interns.
+This is a major rotation for the HRSA Child and Family Track interns.